-In 2013, the U.S. Supreme Court affirmed a lower court's decision to overturn Proposition 8 (which banned same-sex marriage) by ruling that the appellants lacked standing to appeal the case.
+In 2013, the U.S. Supreme Court affirmed the decision in Hollingsworth et al. v.
+Perry and overturned Proposition 8 (banning same-sex marriage) by ruling that the appellants lacked standing to appeal the case.
 Soon after the Court's ruling, California courts began issuing marriage licenses to same-sex couples.

-In the consolidated cases of Brinkman v.
+On July 9, 2014, a Colorado district court ruled on the consolidated cases of Brinkman v.
 Long and McDaniel-Miccio v.
-Hickenlooper, a Colorado district court found on July 9, 2014 that the state's ban on same-sex marriage violated equal protection and due process under the Fourteenth Amendment to the U.S. Constitution.
+Hickenlooper.
+It held that the state's ban on same-sex marriage violated equal protection and due process under the Fourteenth Amendment to the U.S. Constitution.

 Connecticut legalized the marriage of same-sex couples on November 12, 2008.
 Connecticut became the third state (after California and Massachusetts) to authorize same-sex couples to marry.
-A noteworthy case out of the Supreme Court of Connecticut, Kerrigan v.
-Commissioner of Public Health, held that the Connecticut State Constitution doesn't permit the state to exclude same-sex couples from civil marriage.
+The Connecticut Supreme Court held in Kerrigan v.
+Commissioner of Public Health that the Connecticut State Constitution doesn't permit the state to exclude same-sex couples from civil marriage.

-When Gov. Jack Markell signing HB 75 into law on May 7, 2013, Delaware became the latest colonial state to allow same-sex marriage.
+When Governor Jack Markell signed HB 75 into law on May 7, 2013, Delaware became the latest colonial state to allow same-sex marriage.
 Like Rhode Island, Delaware also made civil unions a thing of the past.